-Portfolio Differential Charge: The Portfolio Differential ("PD") Charge addresses the variability of clearing activity submitted to GSD throughout the day by measuring the period-over-period increase in the VaR Charge of Members.
-Specifically, this component is designed to increase the Required Fund Deposits for Members with more variable clearing activities and mitigate exposures for the period of risk between margin collection times.
-The PD Charge is calculated twice daily as the exponentially weighted moving average of the historical increases in the Member's VaR Charge that occur between collections of Required Fund Deposit over a lookback period.
+Portfolio Differential Charge: The Portfolio Differential ("PD") Charge addresses the variability of clearing activity submitted to GSD throughout the day by measuring the period-over-period increase in the VaR Charge of Members and Segregated Indirect Participants.
+Specifically, this component is designed to increase the Required Fund Deposits/Segregated Customer Margin Requirements for

+Members and Segregated Indirect Participants with more variable clearing activities and mitigate exposures for the period of risk between margin collection times.
+The PD Charge is calculated twice daily as the exponentially weighted moving average of the historical increases in the Member's/Segregated Indirect Participant's VaR Charge that occur between collections of Required Fund Deposit/Segregated Customer Margin Requirement over a lookback period.